microsoft/CCF/doc/overview/glossary.rst

   Users
     Directly interact with the application running in CCF.
 Their public identity should be voted in by members before they are allowed to issue requests.

+  Write Set
+    The keys and values written to during a CCF transaction.
+The state of the Key Value store at a given :term:`Transaction ID` is logically the successive application of all write sets up to that point.